oscarfabra/java-design-analysis-algorithms-2/README.md

 <p><b>About:</b></p>

-* Solution to programming assignments based on Coursera's "Algorithms: Design and Analysis" (Part II) from Stanford University.
+* Solution to programming assignments based on Coursera's "Algorithms: Design and Analysis" (Part 2) from Stanford University.
 * Solutions are entirely own and are subject to the course's requirements.
 * Each directory contains one or more solutions to a popular algorithms problem.
 * Programs are written in Java 1.7.